alipzsh/knowledge-base/methodology.md

   --> observer the effects
   e.g continue the login process, is the modified parameter still there?
   --> if it is => it's doing something and it's being evaluated
-  Q4: why one payload might execute and the other not?
+  Q4: why testing different payloads lead to different results?
   EX:
     - `javacript:test` -> failed to execute
     - the modified payload -> successfully executed